CAMDENTON, MISSOURI (CAMDEN COUNTY)

 HERMITAGE, MISSOURI (HICKORY COUNTY)

 Entering the City of Hermitage is home to Pomme de Terre Lake.
 A short detour at Hermitage on Route 254, follow the signs to the Pomme de Terre dam completed in 1961 and maintained by the U.S. Army Corp of Engineers.
 There are abundant activities around the river and lake—hiking, camping, fishing, swimming beaches, or explore the State Parks.
-City of Hermitage has several unique places wrapped around the square, like Lightfoot General Hardware, get a trim at the Hermitage Barber Shop, visit the newly expanded Beyond Bargains Flea Market with nearly 100 booths.
+You can’t miss all the new buildings out on display at 54 Buildings and More.
+They carry everything from animal houses to wooden furniture and portable buildings.
+The City of Hermitage has several unique places wrapped around the square, like Lightfoot General Hardware, get a trim at the Hermitage Barber Shop, visit the newly expanded Beyond Bargains Flea Market with nearly 100 booths.
 Need gas, food, and a whole lot more?
 Visit Casey’s General Store.
 The Oak Star Bank has many full-service convenient locations.
 Hermitage is the county seat and home to a historical courthouse, jail, and an old-fashion town square.
 They just don’t make them like they used to.

 WHEATLAND, MISSOURI (HICKORY COUNTY)

-Next is the City of Wheatland, home to Lucas Oil Speedway—diamond of dirt tracks with Lake Lucas, the world’s largest lake exclusively created for boat racing.
+Next is the City of Wheatland, home to Lucas Oil Speedway—diamond of dirt tracks.
 John F. Murphy Conservation Area, is a quiet stop for nature lovers, the caves are closed but primitive camping is allowed.
 Conveniently located at the junction of Hwy 54 & 83 is Casey’s General Store.
 Gynemia’s Flower Garden carries everything from flower arrangements to gifts.
 Highway 54 RV Park with large level sites is a great place to stay overnight.
 The Wheatland Motel is right along Route 54.
 It’s locally owned and offers clean, modern rooms.
 Just a block off the highway in Wheatland is Settler’s Village and city park.
 Get out and stretch your legs at the park enjoying the rustic buildings and equipment of yesteryear.

 WEAUBLEAU, MISSOURI (HICKORY COUNTY)